 The Contractor shall, be responsible for providing the following acute, long term, behavioral health and case management services in accordance with the AHCCCS Medical Policy Manual (AMPM), AHCCCS Behavioral Health Service Delivery Information, ACOM, and as approved by the AHCCCS Director [42 CFR 438.210(a)(1)][42 CFR 438.210(a)(4)] and 438.224.
-The Contractor must ensure that the services are sufficient in amount, duration, or scope to reasonably be expected to achieve the purpose for which the service is furnished [42 CFR 438.210(a)(3)(i)(iii)].
-The Contractor may not arbitrarily deny or reduce the amount, duration or scope of a required service solely because of diagnosis, type of illness or condition of the enrollee [42 CFR 438.210(a)(3)(ii)].
-The Contractor may place appropriate limits on a service on the basis of criteria such as medical necessity, or for utilization control, provided the services furnished can be reasonably expected to achieve their purpose.
+The Contractor shall ensure that the services are sufficient in amount, duration, or scope to reasonably be expected to achieve the purpose for which the service is furnished [42 CFR 438.210(a)(3)(i)(iii)].
+The Contractor shall not arbitrarily deny or reduce the amount, duration or scope of a required service solely because of diagnosis, type of illness or condition of the member [42 CFR 438.210(a)(3)(ii)].
+The Contractor may place appropriate limits on a service on the basis of criteria such as medical necessity, or for utilization control, provided the services furnished can be reasonably expected to achieve their purpose [42 CFR 438.210(a)(3); 42 CFR 438.210(a)(4)].